 But by the 1970s, this notion of the corporation as responsible to its stakeholders was supplanted by one that is far more familiar to us.
 Milton Friedman spearheaded this change by promoting the idea that corporations should not be responsible to stakeholders, but only to their shareholders.
 Friedman claimed that restricting the focus of the corporation to the owner's profit would propel economic growth.
 This growth, in turn, would "trickle-down" from the shareholders to the stakeholders, resulting in increased social wellbeing.
 And so the purpose of the corporation began to change so that it would gradually cease to be responsible to society (the stakeholders) and become responsible solely to its owners (the shareholders).

 As corporations rapidly scaled up in size a feedback loop was born—the more leverage over society the corporation obtained, the more it could use that leverage to extract more profit.
 There was also an increase in corporate networking and consolidation, which further fueled leverage.
-The extracted profits were distributed to the asset holders and highest level corporate servants, widening wealth inequality.
-And all the while in the background were an explosion of externalities (costs to the society).
+The extracted profits were distributed to the asset holders and highest level corporate servants, which floated up into global financial markets, widening wealth inequality.

 THE CORPORATION'S NARROW PROGRAM: MAXIMIZING PROFIT